-10.6 Run IMoS at several different temperatures
+10.6 Run IMoS at a range of different temperatures

 The following section validates the ability of IMoS to simulate mobility at different temperatures.
 Here, the L-J parameters for carbon and experimental data for C60 are taken from Mesleh's work[14].
 The results will also be compared to those of this work.